 Children working on the street is one of the most visible signs of the Syrian refugee crisis in Lebanon.
 Many of the 1.5 million Syrian refugees living in Lebanon struggle to afford food and rent, and some feel they have no choice but to send their children out to work.

-A full day of working brings in barely a dollar an hour.
+A full day of work brings in barely a dollar an hour.
 Work long enough, and these children can still make a difference to their families.

 But the price of working can be far higher than lost schooling or a wasted youth.
-Over two thirds of children working on the streets of Tripoli have experienced violence while working on the street.
+Over two thirds of children working on the streets of Tripoli have experienced violence.

 “I was scared for him, scared that something would happen to him.
 I would fear telling his father not to send him, he'd say we have no money,” says his mother Mariam*.

-“Some people tell us 'Hey come in the car with us we'll put you to work at home’, and I refuse, because they'd beat me up.
-I don't want to go with them, beat me up,” Bilal explains.
+Bilal explains: “Some people tell us 'Hey, come in the car with us, we'll put you to work at home’, and I refuse, because they'd beat me up.
+I don't want to go with them, they'd beat me up.”

 "Often his CDs would be stolen, he could have problems with other kids and get beaten up," explains Mahmoud*, father of 11-year-old Fouad*.

 Fouad was just seven when his family fled Aleppo.
 The experience of war traumatised him.
 He had difficulty speaking and developed a strong stammer.

 The IRC was able to make an immediate impact on Fouad's life.
 With support from his caseworker, Farah, Fouad is slowly beginning to speak again.

 “The IRC offered him medical help, and psychiatric help, an x-ray for his head and blood tests.
 The treatment is ongoing, but hopefully he will be cured.
 He’s better than he used to be,” his father explains.